tylearymf/UniHacker/README.md

 # UniHacker
-Patch all versions of Unity3D and UnityHub. **ONLY SUPPORT WINDOWS.**
+Patch all versions of Unity3D and UnityHub. **For now, it's Windows only, Mac will be supported in the future.**

 ## Supported Unity Versions